-As we near the end of “Be Kind to Animals Month,” we at BestBullySticks thought we should set aside some time for a very special group of dogs — seniors.
+As we near the end of “Adopt a Senior Dog Month,” we at BestBullySticks wanted to set aside some time for a very special group of dogs — seniors.
 For aging canines, there are special considerations that need to be kept in mind.
 Keeping a keen eye on behavior and general health in addition to some fine tuning in diet is all that’s needed to maintain healthy living into the senior years.
 Old age comes at different times for different breeds, though.
 That’s why we’ve put together a guide to not only identify aging, but also how to properly care for your dog as a senior.

 Knowing what to look out for is half the battle.
 If you’re able to spot signs of health complications early, there’s a good chance the damage can be minimized.
 Here are some common health issues to watch out for: